How to Say “Good Morning” in Spanish (and 88 other Useful Spanish Words and Phrases)

-Knowing even a few Spanish phrases is really useful if you’re planning to visit a Spanish-speaking country.
+Knowing even a few Spanish phrases is really useful if you’re learning Spanish or planning to visit a Spanish-speaking country.
 Even more so if you’re living in such a country.

 There are lots of good reasons to learn Spanish, and if you want to spend any length of time in regions where Spanish is spoken, here are some really useful Spanish words and phrases that can help you make the most of your visit.